-3. Reverting a Commit with git revert
+3. Reverting a Commit With git revert

 Let's go through an example of reverting a commit:

-4. Reverting to Previous Project State with git reset
+4. Reverting to Previous Project State With git reset

 Reverting to a previous state in a project with Git is achieved by using the git reset command.
 This tool undoes more complex changes.
 It has three primary forms of invocation that relate to Git's internal state management system: –hard, –soft, and –mixed.
 Understanding which invocation to use is the most complicated part of performing a git revert.

-git reset is similar in behavior to git checkout.
-However, git reset will move the HEAD ref pointer, whereas git checkout operates on the HEAD ref pointer and doesn't move it.
+git reset is similar in behavior to git checkout; however, git reset will move the HEAD ref pointer, whereas git checkout operates on the HEAD ref pointer and doesn't move it.

-To understand the different invocations, we'll look at Git's internal state management system — also known as Git's three trees.
+To understand the different invocations, we'll look at Git's internal state management system, also known as Git's three trees.

 The first tree is the working directory.
-This tree is in sync with the local file system and represents immediate changes made to content in files and directories.
+This tree is in sync with the local file system, and represents immediate changes made to content in files and directories.

 Next, we have the staging index tree.
-This tree tracks changes in the working directory — in other words, changes that have been selected with git add to be stored in the next commit.
+This tree tracks changes in the working directory, in other words, changes that have been selected with git add to be stored in the next commit.

-Following on from the example above, let's commit some more content to the file and also commit a brand new file to the repository:
+Adding on to the example above, let's commit some more content to the file, and also commit a brand new file to the repository:

-echo "Text to be committed" >> test_file git add test_file touch new_test_file git add new_test_file
+echo "Text to be committed" >> test_file

 git commit -m "More text added to test_file, added new_test_file"